fedir/ghstat/ratings.md

 * The most popular project is `symfony/symfony`
 * The newest project is `leocavalcante/siler`
 * The project with more commits is `cakephp/cakephp`
+* The project with biggest average contribution period is `symfony/symfony`
 * The project with more tags is `nova-framework/framework`
 * The project made by most notable top contributors is `laravel/framework`
 * The project with best errors resolving rate is `nova-framework/framework`